 Benefits of Shared Meals: Supporting community or education projects that promote and inspire people to cook and eat together.

 - Provide pop up kitchens to enable communities or schools to cook

 - Community cooking programmes and projects

-Grants of between £500 – £3,000 are available.
-Charitable organisations within a 15 mile radius of the Mars site in King’s Lynn (PE30 4JE) are eligible to apply.
+Groups and projects must be operating within a 15 mile radius of the Mars site in King’s Lynn (PE30 4JE).
 Schools are also eligible to apply.

 Grants are typically awarded in one funding round per year.
 Shortlisted applications will be invited into Mars to share their passion and plans for their community projects.
 Successful applicants may be invited to into Mars to report on the progress of their funded project.